simpleappsin/RedSky/README.md

 <img src="Screenshot (419).png">

 # Why RedSky?
-* RedSky is comlitely for free and will never track your any information.
+* RedSky is for free.
+* Will never track your information.
 * Will be updated.
-* Bugs will be taken care of.
+* Bug fixes regularly.
-* Will no save any of your information so there is no risk of leak.
+* Will not save any of your information so there is no risk of leak.

 # How long did it take to develop?
 It took me 3-4 days to develop.